gu-fan/riv.vim/README.rst

 Features
 --------

-These features are contained in all reStructuredText files.
+These features are for all reStructuredText files.

  :Sections_: Reveal section level and section number.
  :Lists_:    Creating lists that's auto numbered, auto leveled and auto indented.